Canop/broot/website/docs/conf_verbs.md

 leave_broot = false
 ```

+Verbs are tried in order (the default ones after the user defined ones).
+You may thus define first verbs with extension filter and then a catching-all one.

 # Shortcuts and Verb search

 **broot** looks for the first token following a space or `:` and tries to find the verb you want.